Peach State Pop-Up:

 Option 2: Full-day tour (includes option 1)

 After our morning enjoying the ducks, cranes, and grassland species and a tasty lunch (see above), we will head toward Americus, GA.
 We will hit another couple of hotspots on our way south, looking for additional waterfowl, shorebird, and grassland species.
 We’ll pay special attention to any recent reports of Short-eared Owl or other rarities in the area.
 We will wrap up our birding after sunset.
 Nearby Americus has plenty of hotels nearby, if you want to spend the night before driving home.
+The (haunted!)
+Windsor Hotel, a five-story Victorian masterpiece hotel built-in 1892, is a fun option.

-Maximum group size: 8 (carpooling encouraged)
+Maximum group size: 9 (carpooling encouraged)

-Fee: $60 (full day of guided birding with spotting scope and eBird checklists)
+Fee: $70 (full day of guided birding with spotting scope and eBird checklists)

 Please note: participants are responsible for their own transportation, meals, and accommodations.